bchew/dynamodump/README.md

   -r REGION, --region REGION
                         AWS region to use, e.g. 'us-west-1'.
 Use 'local' for local DynamoDB testing.
+  -p PROFILE, --profile PROFILE
+                        AWS credentials file profile.
+Use as an alternative to putting accessKey and secretKey on the command line.
   -s SRCTABLE, --srcTable SRCTABLE
                         Source DynamoDB table name to backup or restore from, use 'tablename*' for wildcard prefix selection or '*'